SchwarzIT/onyx/apps/docs/src/basics/accessibility.md

 # Accessibility

-Web accessibility guidelines and laws are crucial to ensuring that the digital content is inclusive and accessible to individuals with disabilities.
+Web accessibility guidelines and laws are crucial for ensuring that the digital content is inclusive and accessible to individuals with disabilities.

 ## WCAG